add-more-ducks/final-deploy/PROCESS.md

 # 21 April
 - I chose to give the admin his own page from which most of the site-maintenance controls are accessible.

+# 22 April
+I am faced with the choice of what to with the .csv file.
+The TimelineJS site advices to use google spreadsheets.
+I have found a possible way to forgo that external file and use a local .csv file. source: https://framagit.org/eduinfo/timelinejs-local/-/tree/master/public